Salesforce Data Breach Class Action: Louis Vuitton, TransUnion

 If you received a data breach notification letter from Louis Vuitton, TransUnion, Allianz, Farmers Insurance, or another company affected by the Salesforce-related breaches, you should take the following steps:

-TransUnion (MDL No. 3170): Approximately 60 pending actions consolidated before Judge Robert W. Gettleman in the Northern District of Illinois.
-Pretrial proceedings are underway.
+TransUnion (MDL No. 3170): 63 pending actions (67 total historical) consolidated before Judge Robert W. Gettleman in the Northern District of Illinois, per the JPML's June 1, 2026, report.
+Interim class counsel appointed; coordinated pretrial proceedings underway.
 No settlements have been reached.

 The litigation is in its early stages across all fronts.
 Discovery, class certification motions, and any potential settlement negotiations are expected to take significant time.

 The 2025 Salesforce customer data breach campaign represents one of the largest coordinated social engineering attacks in recent history, with potentially hundreds of companies compromised and millions of consumers' personal data exposed.
 While the federal judicial panel declined to create a single massive Salesforce MDL, the litigation is far from over.
-TransUnion faces a consolidated MDL with 60 pending cases, Louis Vuitton continues to be hit with new class actions, and litigation hubs have formed in federal courts across the country.
+TransUnion faces a consolidated MDL with 63 pending cases, Louis Vuitton's cases have been consolidated before a single judge, and litigation hubs have formed in federal courts across the country.

 Consumers who received breach notification letters should take immediate steps to protect their identities and monitor these legal developments closely.
 As the cases progress through discovery and toward potential class certification, the legal landscape for holding companies accountable for social engineering failures will continue to take shape.